 Perhaps new fears arise

 This may also be a time when he develops new fears and will be cautious around people he doesn't know.

 Routine will be very important and he will not like any changes in schedule.
 He may depend even more on his security blanket or cuddly toy to help him through these challenging times.

 Remember, even though he wants to do things on his own, he still needs your encouragement and support and will often seek you out for help and comfort.
-A hug and a kiss, and a little bit of help will be all the recharging he needs before tackling his next toddler development adventure.
+A hug and a kiss, and a little bit of help will be all the recharging he needs before tackling his next development adventure.